subhadip001/offline-first-blog-app/README.md

 - Implementing pagination and edit for comments
 - Improved UX and UI
 - Improving the lastsync feature
+- Removing Auth to View Posts and Comments
 - Adding more features

 ## Getting Started